-You'll want to rinse them under running cold water being sure to remove any excess dirt.
+- Rinse the carrots under running cold water, being sure to remove any excess dirt.
 (Carrots do grow under ground!)

-Be sure to dry them well.
+- Be sure to dry dy the carrots well.
 Dry carrots = crispy exteriors and soft interiors.

 Before roasting, toss the carrots in olive oil, salt and pepper.
 Drizzle maple syrup over the carrots before putting them in the oven.
 I find drizzling the maple syrup (instead of tossing the maple with the oil) over the carrots gives them a more caramelized exterior.